MCP-connect

 - Run MCP Connect:

-MCP Connect should be accessible atnpm run build npm run start # Run MCP Connect npm run dev # Run in dev mode (supports hot reloading by nodemon)
+# build MCP Connect npm run build # run MCP Connect npm run start # or, run in dev mode (supports hot reloading by nodemon) npm run dev

 .

-Note: The bridge must run on a local machine, requiring a tunnel to the local MCP server that is accessible from the cloud.
-Recommended tools for tunneling include Ngrok, Cloudflare Zero Trust, and LocalTunnel.
+- The bridge is designed to run on a local machine, so you need to build a tunnel to the local MCP server accessible from the cloud.

 Running with Ngrok Tunnel

-- Obtain your Ngrok auth token from the Ngrok dashboard.
+- Get your Ngrok auth token from https://dashboard.ngrok.com/authtokens

 .env